willmendesneto/generator-poi/README.md

 ![Yeoman](./assets/yeoman-masthead.png)

-This is a yo generator for building domain react frontend components.
+This is a yo generator for building react frontend components.
 Install it, run it and start building components!

 For information on the project it generates, see _[About This Project](/app/templates/README.md#about-this-project)_.